pubkey/rxdb/docs-src/tutorials/server-couchdb.md

 import { createRxDatabase, getRxStoragePouch } from 'rxdb';
 import { addPouchPlugin } from 'rxdb/plugins/pouchdb';

-// we need the http-plugin to relicate over http import * as PouchHttpPlugin from 'pouchdb-adapter-http';
+// we need the http-plugin to replicate over http import * as PouchHttpPlugin from 'pouchdb-adapter-http';
 addPouchPlugin(PouchHttpPlugin);